10 Latest Diabetes Discoveries Everyone Should Know

 This eyeless and pale animal evolved a different version of the insulin receptor.
 This new version makes it difficult for the hormone to bind.
 This may not be problematic for the fish, but studying its biology could help us understand how to deal with this metabolic condition.

-Maybe in time, it could even help us find a solid treatment for diabetes.
+Maybe in time, it could even help us find a solid treatment for the condition.

 CGM is a continuous glucose monitoring system that needs no fingerstick, manual data entry, or patient calibration.
 In other words, it could be useful for replacing the traditional blood sugar monitoring.

-This latest innovation makes it more manageable for people with type 2 diabetes to control their condition.
+This latest innovation makes it more manageable for those with type 2 diabetes to control their condition.

 It can stabilize the blood glucose levels and continuously monitor the glucose.
 This device is supposed to release insulin in response to the fluctuating blood sugar levels, a similar way human pancreas does.

-These new discoveries and devices are expected to pave the way for new more successful treatments to be created to help patients with diabetes.
+These new discoveries and devices are expected to pave the way for new more successful treatments to be created to help those with diabetes.